 pyDeprecate

-Simple tooling for marking deprecated functions or classes and re-routing to the successors’ one.
+Simple tooling for marking deprecated functions or classes and re-routing to their successors.

-The common use-case is moving your functions across codebase or outsourcing some functionalities to new packages.
-For most of these cases, you want to hold some compatibility, so you cannot simply remove past function, and also for some time you want to warn users that functionality they have been using is moved and not it is deprecated in favor of another function (which shall be used instead) and soon it will be removed completely.
+The common use-case is moving your functions across a codebase or outsourcing some functionalities to new packages.
+For most of these cases, you want to maintain some compatibility, so you cannot simply remove the past function.
+You also want to warn users for some time that the functionality they have been using has moved and is now deprecated in favor of another function (which should be used instead) and will soon be removed completely.

-Another good aspect is to do not overwhelm a user with too many warnings, so per function/class, this warning is raised only N times in the preferable stream (warning, logger, etc.).
+Another good aspect is not overwhelming users with too many warnings, so per function/class, this warning is raised only N times in the preferred stream (warning, logger, etc.).

 Installation